cpflores/overtime/README.md

 - Needs to be documented if employee did not log overtime
 - Create audit log for each text message
 - Update end_date when confirmed
+- Update audit log status when overtime status has been rejected
+- Mobile friendly buttons with timestamp on employee homepage, with better sort order
+- No unnecessary nav for admins

 ## UI
 - Bootstrap -> formatting